vladtepesch/StringCompressor/readme.md

 ### Limitations
   - not a current but principal imitation:
-    - maximal 64 nodes can be used to encode the tree
+    - maximal 64 nodes can be used to encode the tree.
-  - only tested on character strings
+      If more different symbols are present in input data one node is used as 'rest' node that contains an uncompressed symbol.
-  - binary data currently not supported (may work but surely is not optimal, since `0xFF` is used as 'rest' symbol that would require that each `0xFF` in the actual data (in binary data this may be more common) is encoded as 'rest'-Symbol + `0xFF`-data)
+  - binary data works in principle but is not optimal, since `0xFF` is used as 'rest' symbol that would require that each `0xFF` in the actual data (in binary data this may be more common) is encoded as 'rest'-Symbol + `0xFF`-data)
   - very common symbols cannot be encoded as 1-bit symbol since the 'TOP'-node has no leaf-indicator bits
   - 'rest' node is slightly inefficient for normal strings, as most characters are require less than 8 bits
       - may be different 'rest' nodes 5,6,7,8 bit codes